chinchans/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 telnet 10.202.1.2 9096 ### For accessing to the second UE
 ```
 After entering to the bash environment you can type help and see the possible options to change the channelmodels and other available options in RFSIM.

+### 5.4 Monitoring by nr-scope

+In order to verify the effects of the changes, the nr-scope constellation tool can be used to track and analyze the modulation constellation points.
+This tool allows users to visualize the modulation scheme being used and assess the quality of the received signals.
+By observing the constellation points, users can verify whether the changes made to the system configuration have resulted in.